JetBrains/intellij-sdk-docs/basic_topics/project_structure.md

 #### Project

-In **IntelliJ IDEA**, a _project_ encapsulates all your source code, libraries, build instructions into a single organizational unit.
+In **IntelliJ Platform**, a _project_ encapsulates all your source code, libraries, build instructions into a single organizational unit.
-Everything you do in **IntelliJ IDEA**, is done within the context of a project.
+Everything you do using **IntelliJ Platform SDK**, is done within the context of a project.
 A project defines some collections referred to as _modules_ and _libraries_.
 Depending on the logical and functional requirements to the project, you can create a _single-module_ or a _multi-module_ project.

 #### Module